 Civic Engagement Minor

-The Civic Engagement minor will consist of 20 required credits.
+The Civic Engagement minor consists of 20 required credits.
 The minor combines civic theory, issues and skills to prepare students for more effective civic leadership and action.

 Graduates will be able to: